 This is reminiscent of Matthew 28:16.

 See my All Sources Disclaimer.
 Matthew 24 describes the exact same events that Daniel 12 does, and as Daniel explained, the events will be totally “terminated” after 1,335 days.
 These events are what the Feast of Trumpets portrays.
 Parerchomai can mean both “pass away” and “come near, come forward, arrive!”
 It could be that this is a play on the word contrasting the future “arrival” of the New Heaven and the New Earth with the present and eternal nature of His words never “passing away”.
 This is a clue about the Feast of Trumpets that arrives the moment that the crescent new moon is sighted—the day and hour being somewhat of a surprise.
 The Human Son’s arrival shouldn’t surprise “you”!
 (1 Thessalonians 5:2-6)

 Completion of the Good News as published by Matthew.
 Also published in Hebrew in the land of the Palestinians.

 MATTHEW 25 is next.

-Compare the Testimony of Yeshua’s Version of Matthew with the 1851 Murdock Translation of Matthew, or compare it with the 1849 Etheridge Version of “The Testimony of Yeshua” (New Testament).
+Compare the Testimony of Yeshua Version of this book with the 1851 Murdock or the 1849 Etheridge Versions of “The Testimony of Yeshua” (New Testament).